Today I’m going to break down the strategy I used to generate €7,000+ for an ecommerce client with minimal effort.

 I’m going to focus on the first 7 data points for this post.

-Each of these metrics helps me make a decision about strategy – whether it is what email sequence to launch or what changes to implement on site.
+Each of these metrics helps me make a decision about strategy – whether it is what email series to run or what changes to make on site.

 I always start with repeat purchase ratio.
-If I see that repeat customers (who come back to shop again) are above 20%, I know there is a good potential and we can use email sequences to bring in additional revenue.
+If I see that repeat customers (who come back to shop again) are above 20%, I know there is potential and we can use email campaigns to bring in extra revenue.

-In the above scenario, we’re seeing circa 30% of return purchases.
+In this scenario, we’re seeing about 30% of return purchases.
 This metric alone doesn’t say much, but take a look at what this means for revenue:

 72% of revenue comes from repeat customers.
-This makes existing users superbly valuable, almost three times more valuable than single user purchases.
-(I should note that this customer does minimal email marketing – a newsletter once in a while.)
+This makes existing users really valuable, almost three times more valuable than one-timers.
+(I should note that this client of mine does minimal email marketing – a newsletter once in a while.)

 If you’re looking for inspiration, Sleeknote has a great post with interesting ways to get more purchases.

-On probing the business even deeper, I realised this store specifically prescribed supplements to customers based on their medical condition.
+Going deeper, I realized this store specifically recommended supplements to customers based on their medical condition.

 Prescriptions usually last 3 months.
 It makes perfect sense we’re seeing 3x more revenue from repeat customers.